 The highlight of a winter visit to Svalbard are the excursions out onto the frozen wilderness.
 This region is known for having a larger population of polar bears than humans, so maybe you would even get a look at this elusive animal.

-- Browse our Svalbard packages to explore this remote part of Norway
+- Browse Svalbard packages to explore this remote part of Norway

-Finally, the last country of note is Iceland.
-Although not part of Scandinavia, we just couldn’t leave it off the list.
-Iceland is a great destination for a winter getaway!
+Although not part of Scandinavia, we couldn’t leave it off the list.
+Iceland is a top destination for your winter getaway!

-You could try your hand at many winter activities, such as ice caving, snowmobiling and glacier walking.
-But you could also take a road trip and admire the stunning scenery.
-Stop by impressive waterfalls, admire icebergs, and take in the snow-capped volcanoes.
+You could try your hand at many winter activities, such as ice caving and snowmobiling.
+Or experience the glaciers in Iceland.
+You could also take a road trip and soak up the stunning scenery.
+Marvel at impressive waterfalls, glittering icebergs, and glacier-topped volcanoes.

-And, after days of exploration, you could warm up at a geothermal pool or hot spring.
+And, after days of exploration, you could relax in a geothermal pool or hot spring in Iceland.

-If you’re already decided on a tour to Scandinavia, it’s good to know you could add Iceland to your itinerary.
-Imagine checking off so many countries in one go – it would be a true tour of the Nordics!
+If you’re already decided on a tour to Scandinavia, it’s good to know you can add Iceland to your itinerary.
+Imagine checking off so many countries in one go – this really would be the ultimate Nordic escape!

-- See Iceland’s jaw-dropping beauty with a winter travel package
+- See Iceland’s jaw-dropping beauty on an Iceland winter package

 - Related: Top 10 things to do in Iceland in winter